Home Hip Replacement Smith & Nephew

 The Emperion Modular Hip System included titanium alloy stems and sleeves.
 A reference material entitled “Emperion Surgical Technique” is still available for download on Smith & Nephew’s website, but the Emperion Hip System does not appear in search results for active products.

-A study published in January 2016 in Arthroplasty Journal detailed the case of a 67-year-old man whose Emperion hip stem fractured six years after implantation.
-Another study published in the February 2014 issue of The American Journal of Orthopedics also detailed potential issues with modular hip stems like the Emperion.
+A study published in January 2016 in Arthroplasty Journal detailed the case of a 67-year-old man whose Emperion hip stem fractured six years after implantation, highlighting the risks of stem fatigue failure in modular designs.
+Another study published in the February 2014 issue of The American Journal of Orthopedics also detailed potential issues like crevice corrosion and fretting with modular hip stems like the Emperion.

 The authors of the 2014 study noted that when used with another metal component, such as the Birmingham hip, “crevice and fretting corrosion as well as the potential effect of metal debris generated by MoM articulations” can cause premature fractures and failure.